 Instead, the facility states that they provide bedding for dogs and cats suitable for their breed and age.

 Exercise & Grooming

 When it comes to exercise, it is stated that most animals will have sufficient exercise from their individual kennel run, plus the additional exercise areas.
-Department of Agriculture and Water Resources staff will ensure that your pet receives sufficient exercise, and if veterinary advice recommends additional exercise is required, departmental staff will provide it.
+Staff will ensure that your pet receives sufficient exercise, and if veterinary advice recommends additional exercise is required, departmental staff will provide it.

 Grooming and bathing will also be provided if required by departmental staff, but only for biosecurity or hygiene reasons.
 If you dog requires specialised grooming during their staff, this needs to be discussed with the facility manager.